-Parents must give two weeks written notice to BOTH the Caregiver and The HUB for the termination of care or for any interruption of care.
+Parents must give two weeks written notice to BOTH the Caregiver and The HUB for the termination of care.
 If two weeks' notice has not been received, then payment for that period is required.
 Parents are responsible to pay for any days a child is absent due to illness, vacation or withdrawal when this notice has not been given in advance.
 If the caregiver is unable to provide care, the parent will not be charged for that time.